-Samuel is currently a pupil in Chambers and undertakes work covering all of Chambers’ practice areas.
+Samuel undertakes work covering all of Chambers’ practice areas.
 His main areas of practice are currently in Civil Law, covering Small Claims, Road Traffic and Housing Possession.

 His ambition to become a barrister dates from his teenage years, and stems from a desire to make a difference in law and to his clients’ lives.
 He has a firm belief in the ability of a good barrister to influence the outcome of a case, and is particularly passionate about developing his advocacy skills.
 Having studied Law at University, he came to the conclusion that litigation was where his knowledge and skills could best be used and developed.